DLotts/DLotts/README.md

 - 😄 I'm happy my job will be taken over by an 🤖 LLM as long as they let me watch!

-- 🦟 Fruit flies like a banana.
-Time flies like an arrow.
-My flies let me camp in the rain.
+- 🦟 Time flies like an arrow.
+Fruit flies like a banana.
+Rain flies keep me dry.
 LLM's not confused!
 <!--
 **DLotts/DLotts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.